SFTtech/openage/doc/nyan/api_reference/reference_modifier.md

     multiplier : float
 ```

-Multiples the value of the assiciated ability member with a defined factor.
+Multiples the value of the associated ability member with a defined factor.

 **multiplier**
 Multiplication factor.